 The Great Blue Hole is the world’s largest known sea hole.
 Its diameter is 984 feet, and is 419 feet deep.
 Even experienced divers have difficulty reaching the bottom, and at least two divers are known to have died attempting it.

 In December 2018, two small submarines attempted to map the hole’s interior and bottom.
-They found at approximately 300 feet, the water was without any oxygen and completely pitch black.
+They found the water at approximately 300 feet without oxygen and completely pitch black.
 They also discovered the bodies of two divers at the very bottom.

 The Belize Blue Hole is a UNESCO World Heritage Site.
 It is part of a vast barrier reef, the second-largest barrier reef after Australia’s Great Barrier Reef.
 The Great Blue Hole offers one of the best diving spots for seasoned divers.